sevenbamboos/my-blog-origin/source/_drafts/english-phrasal-verbs.md

-The shop assistant *took ten per cent _* because the item was damaged | off If you *take 11 _ from 33*, you're left with 22 | away I shouldn't have called you lazy - I *take it _* | back He showed me a photo of his house, but I was so tired that I didn't really *take it _* | in Lucy has *taken _* (subscribed to or registered) a year's membership at a local sports club | out Fiona seems keen on her tennis these days.
+The shop assistant *took ten per cent _* because the item was damaged | off If you *take 11 _ from 33*, you're left with 22 | away I shouldn't have called you lazy - I *take it _* | back He showed me a photo of his house, but I was so tired that I didn't really *take it _* (look at it carefully) | in Lucy has *taken _* (subscribed to or registered) a year's membership at a local sports club | out Fiona seems keen on her tennis these days.
 Yes, she's really *taken _* (started to do) it | to Fiona's so *taken _ with* (very busy doing) her tennis that she stopped going to the swimming pool | up